ethanpil/bridgegap/readme.md

 #BridgeGap
-An intuitive Phonegap app skeleton.
+An powerful and intuitive object oriented Phonegap app skeleton.

 The BridgeGap app skeleton is a quick way to start a mobile application.
 It has the basic structure to build out a complex application.